lowrycode/swaplett-project/project_planning.md

 ### Instructions
 - words are positioned in a grid (both horizontally and vertically)
 - users need to swap the jumbled letters around until they are all in the correct location in the grid
-- grid cells turns green if the letter is in the correct location or yellow if it is found somewhere else in the row or column
+- grid cells turn green if the letter is in the correct location or yellow if it is found somewhere else in the row or column
-- users are given a limited number of swaps to arrange all letters correctly
+- users have a limited number of swaps to arrange all letters correctly

 ### Intended Features